tindrew/100-days-of-code/log.md

 44% into the course.
 I'm writing this as I'm still working, in case I fall asleep or something, lol.
 I'm currently to the object section, and learning interaction with objects and arrays.

 **Thoughts** Feeling pretty good.
 I feel I'm making great progress!

+### Day 12: June 12, 2017
+**Today's Progress**: time: 30 minutes
+Today I worked through some SoloLearn challenges, and some codecamp beta challenges as well.
+I didn't get as much done as I wanted.
+**Thoughts** One thing I learned a long time ago is that any kind of progress is made daily, doing things day in and day out.
+Even if I didn't get more done, at least I completed something, which moves me forward on the Slight Edge just a bit more.